BlockstreamResearch/bip-frost-dkg/README.md

 However, the dealer is a single point of failure: if the dealer is malicious or compromised, or the secret key is not deleted correctly and compromised later, an adversary can forge signatures.

-An interactive *distributed key generation* (DKG) protocol run by all signers avoids the need for a trusted dealer.
+An interactive *distributed key generation* (DKG) protocol session by all signers avoids the need for a trusted dealer.
 There exist a number of DKG protocols with different requirements and guarantees.
 Most suitably for the use with FROST is the PedPop DKG (``Pedersen DKG with proofs of possession'') [KG20, CKM21, CGRS23].
 But similar to most DKG protocols in the literature, PedPop has strong requirements on the communication between participants,